 You should read the policy about this.

-Simply, if you are a higher-degree research student, staff member or visitor CSE will provide a computer for you to use.
+If you are a higher-degree research student, staff member or visitor, CSE will provide a computer for you to use.

 The computer we provide is economically priced and we expect it to be useful for several years.